lilactown/flex/README.md

 re-calculates when dereferenced, which can avoid unnecessary work in some instances but can also lead to glitches.

-#### Transactions and errors
+#### Batching and errors

-When inside of a transaction, flex does not compute any dependent signals until the transaction has ended, even if the signal is explicitly dereferenced.
+When inside of a batched transaction, flex does not compute any dependent signals until the transaction has ended, even if the signal is explicitly dereferenced.
 When reagent is batching updates, it will calculate the result of a reaction with the latest value if it is dereferenced.

 If an error occurs inside of a flex transaction, all changes are rolled back and no signals are updated.
 If you are updating a group of ratoms in reagent, if any